ivop/frida/README.md

 * NetBSD builds with clang++. frida-nopch.pro builds with gcc.
 * OpenIndiana builds with g++. clang's type_traits is broken on OpenIndiana.
 * Haiku builds frida-nopch.pro with g++. clang's type_traits is broken on Haiku.
+* Android builds with clang++ that comes with the NDK.
+You need a big screen tablet, a bluetooth or USB mouse and keyboard.
+And memorize all keyboard shortcuts as right-click is hardwired in the Android kernel to the back button.
+Both armeabi-v7a and arm64-v8a work.
+Sort of.